-Given all that goes into its production, good vanilla extract is rightfully expensive, all the more so during the current vanilla crisis.
+Given all that goes into its production, good vanilla extract is rightfully expensive.
 But with supermarket vanilla, you're paying for convenience rather than quality—tiny bottles you can have now, rather than larger ones that take some forethought to acquire.

 When it comes to vanilla extract, I like to play the field, picking up new bottles as I discover them.
 These are the vanillas I currently have on the shelf, including some that are blended with synthetic vanilla (like Kenji, I think imitation vanilla has a good deal of strategic value) and while that selection will no doubt be different a month from now, I can gladly recommend any of these as stepping stones to the world of vanilla beyond the supermarket shelf.